kipdingo/city-coins-info/how-to-buy-NYC-city-coin.md

       * This is required for doing CityCoins stuff.
 Currently, your choices of supported wallets are Hiro or Xverse, but since you want to do a _swap_, you'll need to use Hiro – it's the only wallet that supports both CityCoins as well as swaps.
       * For reference, here's the list of supported wallets: https://docs.citycoins.co/about-citycoins/how-do-i-get-started
   1. transfer STX from earlier step (where you bought STX on an exchange)
-      * you need to send your STX from that exchange to your Hiro wallet.
+      * You need to send your STX from that exchange to your Hiro wallet.

 ## 3. set up the swap ##
   1. with STX in your Hiro wallet, you can proceed with setting up a swap